 It is definitely possible to bulk up and add muscle mass on a vegan diet.
-With some small changes and big effort, your regular vegan diet can become your bodybuilding vegan diet.
+With some small changes, your regular vegan diet can become your bodybuilding vegan diet.

 Remember: The principles of healthy eating stay the same.

-Any healthy diet is about balance - whether you’re meaty, veggie, or vegan.
+Any healthy diet is about balance - whether you’re a meat eater, veggie, or vegan.
 It’s not enough to eat the right foods and the right amount of calories, the ratio in which you consume them is equally vital.

 Adapting your vegan diet for a bodybuilding regime doesn’t change this.